naakaarafr/Jarvis-AI-Assistant-Basic/README.md

 ## 📜 License

-This project is open source.
-Please ensure you comply with Google's Gemini AI terms of service when using the API.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments